MicrosoftDocs/power-automate-docs/articles/easy-automation.md

 # Create a cloud flow from a description

-When building automation with Power Automate, learning which actions you need to might take valuable time, especially if you’re new to the Power Automate.
-Now, you can let Artificial Intelligence (AI) do all the hard work by providing a written description of what you want to automate in everyday language and see the corresponding flow created instantly.
+When building automations with Power Automate, learning which actions you need to might take valuable time, especially if you’re new to the Power Automate.
+Now you can let Artificial Intelligence (AI) be a copilot and do all the hard work by providing a written description of what you want to automate in everyday language and see the corresponding flow created instantly.

 ## Prerequisites